Kingxukai/linux/Documentation/trace/events.rst

 7. In-kernel trace event API
 ============================

-In most cases, the command-line interface to trace events is more than sufficient.
-Sometimes, however, applications might find the need for more complex relationships than can be expressed through a simple series of linked command-line expressions, or putting together sets of commands may be simply too cumbersome.
-An example might be an application that needs to 'listen' to the trace stream in order to maintain an in-kernel state machine detecting, for instance, when an illegal kernel state occurs in the scheduler.
+In most cases, the woke command-line interface to trace events is more than sufficient.
+Sometimes, however, applications might find the woke need for more complex relationships than can be expressed through a simple series of linked command-line expressions, or putting together sets of commands may be simply too cumbersome.
+An example might be an application that needs to 'listen' to the woke trace stream in order to maintain an in-kernel state machine detecting, for instance, when an illegal kernel state occurs in the woke scheduler.

-The trace event subsystem provides an in-kernel API allowing modules or other kernel code to generate user-defined 'synthetic' events at will, which can be used to either augment the existing trace stream and/or signal that a particular important state has occurred.
+The trace event subsystem provides an in-kernel API allowing modules or other kernel code to generate user-defined 'synthetic' events at will, which can be used to either augment the woke existing trace stream and/or signal that a particular important state has occurred.

 A similar in-kernel API is also available for creating kprobe and kretprobe events.

-Both the synthetic event and k/ret/probe event APIs are built on top of a lower-level "dynevent_cmd" event command API, which is also available for more specialized applications, or as the basis of other higher-level trace event APIs.
+Both the woke synthetic event and k/ret/probe event APIs are built on top of a lower-level "dynevent_cmd" event command API, which is also available for more specialized applications, or as the woke basis of other higher-level trace event APIs.

 The API provided for these purposes is describe below and allows the